 - Alternate Notification: April 9, 2021

 - You do not have to be registered for the conference in order to have your proposal reviewed.
-However, if you are selected to present, you must register at one of the registration rates listed at the bottom of this page.
+However, if you are selected to present, you must register at one of the registration rates.
 (Registration will open in 2021.)

 - There is not a limit to the number of proposals you are allowed to submit.